omwano/portfolio/README.md

 - Clone the repository to your local machine: git clone https://github.com/omwano/portfolio.git
 - Open the cloned folder in VS Code
-- Go Live to view the page
+- Go Live, to view the page

 ## Technologies used
 - HTML